 Skills: Students learn and practice techniques geared to helping heterosexual, homosexual and bisexual couples resolve interpersonal conflicts resulting from maladaptive communication patterns learned from original family systems.
 Students also develop assessment tools and outcome criteria.
 (Course Details)

-Discussion Topics: Identify different types of sexual and physical abuse and unhealthy patterns affecting individuals and family relationships; ethical and legal reporting requirements.
+Discussion Topics: Various types of trauma, sexual and physical abuse, violent crime, and natural disasters.
+Assessment tools and treatment strategies symptoms affecting individuals and family relationships; secondary victimization; and ethical and legal reporting requirements.

-Skills: You’ll learn counselling and interviewing techniques for building safety and providing support, identifying symptoms of abuse and/or domestic violence, how to develop primary, secondary and tertiary intervention plans.
+Skills: You’ll learn counselling and interviewing techniques to assess for scope of practice; how to build safety and provide support; identify symptoms of trauma, PTSD, abuse and/or domestic violence; and how to develop primary, secondary and tertiary intervention plans.

 APD-400 Assessment of Psychological Disorders